hive-engine/nitrous/README.md

 yarn 1.22.4.

 We use the yarn package manager instead of the default `npm`.
-There are multiple reasons for this, one being that we have `steem-js` built from source pulling the github repo as part of the build process and yarn supports this.
+There are multiple reasons for this, one being that we have `hive-js` built from source pulling the gitlab repo as part of the build process and yarn supports this.
 This way the library that handles keys can be loaded by commit hash instead of a version name and cryptographically verified to be exactly what we expect it to be.
 Yarn can be installed with `npm`, but